 - The grantor really owns the property and has the right to sell it.

-- There are no claims on the property (think: all property taxes have been paid and there are no liens).
+- There are no claims or encumbrances on the property (think: all property taxes have been paid and there are no liens).

 Types of warranty deeds